Adnaviria: History

 Viruses of Adnaviria began to be discovered in the 1980s by Wolfram Zillig and his colleagues.
 To discover these viruses, Zillig developed the methods used to culture their hosts.
 The first of these to be described were TTV1, TTV2, and TTV3 in 1983.
 TTV1 was classified as the first lipothrixvirus but is now classified as a tristromavirus.
 SIRV2, a rudivirus, became a model for studying virus-host interactions after its discovery in 1998.
 The families Lipothrixviridae and Rudiviridae were then united under the order Ligamenvirales in 2012 based on evidence of their relation.
-Cryogenic electron microscopy would later show in 2020 that the MCPs of tristromaviruses contained a SIRV2-like fold like ligamenviruses, providing justification for establishing Adnaviria in the same year.
+Cryogenic electron microscopy would later show in 2020 that the MCPs of tristromaviruses contained a SIRV2-like fold like ligamenviruses, which provided justification for establishing Adnaviria in the same year.